-- Vague references to project activities or incomplete project information - 2) Not describing all data collection activities or completing all relevant sections of the template - 3) Describing data activities not included in the project grant scope of work - 4) Not reading directions to add, edit, or delete example text (e.g. please delete example references that do not apply to your project) - 5) Lack of clarity in QAPP.
+- 1) Vague references to project activities or incomplete project information (e.g., not including appendices in submissions etc.) - 2) Not describing all data collection activities or completing all relevant sections of the template; deleting sections of the QAPP template which do not appear to relate to project etc. - 3) Describing data activities not included in the project grant scope of work; providing descriptions of project activities which do not concern data collection covered by a QAPP etc. - 4) Not reading directions to add, edit, or delete example text (e.g. please delete example references that do not apply to your project). - 5) Lack of clarity or inconsistency in QAPP.
 For most projects, the same or similar information will need to be repeated in different sections.
 This is common and it means you need to simply reference a previous section if information is already discussed, adding additional details if applicable.